jackieleng/jackieleng.github.io/about.md

 As a certain strongman on Youtube once said:

-> Become the strongest version of yourself
+> Become the strongest version of yourself.

 Because of my dedication to self-improvement,
 I've taken up blogging as a means to share information which I hope